Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Generalized Boltzmann Hierarchy

 while the truncation in higher velocity weight integrals is handled with

+Furthermore, as explained in Appendix \ref{sec:app}, both the $l$ and $n$ expansions are controlled by the parameter $x=k\Tau$, with $\Tau$ the neutrino horizon (average comoving distance traveled by neutrino particles through cosmic history, see Eq.(\ref{eq:tau}) and comments below Eq.(\ref{eq:abc}), along with the plot in Fig. \ref{fig:tau}).
+Specifically, if one wishes to follow the neutrino transfer function up to a time $x$, we found that

+are approximately sufficient for convergence, up to $x=30$.
+These are plotted in Fig. \ref{fig:lmaxnmax}.
+This concludes our discussion on the truncation scheme.

+Now we move on to setting the initial conditions for the GBH, starting at early times when all the individual neutrinos still move at the speed of light.
 Notice that in the relativistic regime $\frac{q}{\epsilon} \to 1$ and all higher velocity weight integrals approach one another: We recover the usual hierarchy of equations for radiation.
 One can then set the (say adiabatic) initial conditions for the $n=0$ fluid properties as usual \cite{astro-ph/9506072}

-and since a ncdm component is relativistic early on, use $f_{l,n} = f_{l,0} \ \forall n>0$ to set the initial condition for the remaining higher velocity weight fluid properties.
+Along with $f_{l,n} = f_{l,0} \ \forall n>0$ to set the initial condition for the remaining higher velocity weight fluid properties.

-In the nonrelativistic regime, these variables get suppressed by powers of $(q/\epsilon)^{2} = v_{\nu}^2 \sim (T_{\nu}/m_{\nu})^2$, and similarly $n=0$ should suffice for most applications.
+In the nonrelativistic regime, these variables get suppressed by powers of $(q/\epsilon)^{2} = v^2 \sim (T_{0}/ma)^2$, and similarly $n=0$ should suffice for most applications.
 During the transition, however, higher order contributions become important, and must be included for an accurate computation of the ncdm transfer functions.

-Only the case $n_{\max}=0$ was discussed in the literature thus far (see \cite{1104.2935}, and references therein).
+In the standard approach for including massive neutrinos in the computation of cosmological observables in linear theory, Eq.(\ref{eq:eqm}) are solved for a given number $N_{q}$ of momentum bins, and up to some $l_{\max}$, i.e. a system of dimensionality $N_{q} \times (l_{\max}+1)$.
+The solution is then used to perform the $q$ integrals in Eq.(\ref{eq:emt}) for the neutrino fluid properties, which in turn are coupled to the perturbations to the other components in the universe via the Einstein equations.
+This is known to be a computationally slow procedure \cite{astro-ph/9506072, astro-ph/0203507}.
+Originally, these $q$ integrals were evaluated with a fixed grid of many equally spaced samples.
+A significant acceleration in the integration procedure was achieved once a kernel-weighted sampling scheme was introduced, allowing for a much smaller number of momentum bins $N_{q}$ (now employed in both CLASS and CAMB \cite{1104.2935, 1201.3654}).